Our Kansas City Law Firm Fights for Neck, Back & Spine Injury Victims

 If an accident has caused an injury to your neck or back, you are facing one of the most painful and debilitating physical conditions in modern medicine.
 Even relatively minor injuries to your neck or back can last weeks, months, or even years.
 Spinal cord injuries can very serious.
 Spinal cord injuries have a number of symptoms, including complete or partial paralysis, reduced motor skills and sensitivity, breathing complications, headaches, chronic pain, bowel and urinary difficulties, inability to keep blood pressure normal, and reduced immunity to infection.

-Whether you have suffered a stiff neck, a bulging disc, or a serious spinal cord injury, pain and other symptoms can have a big impact on your quality of life.
+Whether you have suffered a stiff neck, a bulging or herniated disc, or a serious spinal cord injury, pain and other symptoms can have a big impact on your quality of life.

 Neck or back pain can make it hard to sit, stand or sleep comfortably.
 It can prevent you from working or taking care of your family.
 More severe spine injuries can cause total paralysis, quadriplegia, paraplegia, loss of major bodily function and even death.

 Neck, back and spine injuries can be very hard to treat and endure, but victims do not have to go it alone.
-Our law firm is experienced in helping accident victims who suffer neck, back and spine injuries due to the negligence of another.
+Our Kansas City spine injury lawyer is experienced in helping accident victims who suffer neck, back and spine injuries due to the negligence of another.
 We will fight to protect your legal rights so you get the compensation you deserve and the medical care and treatment you need for a maximum recovery.

-Even if you are not sure what to do, please contact our office for a free, no-obligation consultation, and we can help you make the best decision possible for your case.
+Even if you are not sure what to do, please contact our office at 816-203-0143, for a free, no-obligation consultation, so we can help you make the best decision possible for your case.

 Each year, approximately 11,000 serious spinal cord injuries occur in the United States.
 Most of these are caused by trauma to the vertebral column, thereby affecting the spinal cord's ability to send and receive messages from the brain to the body's systems that control sensory, motor and autonomic function below the level of injury.